 You are welcome to have two adults participate in the training of your dog, in fact, it is encouraged.
 However, due to the nature of the class anyone under 18 years old is not permitted to train or observe the class.

 Is there a guarantee this class will work for my dog?

 No. There are so many variables associated with dog training – the dog’s training history, the dog’s behaviour history, the skill of the owners, the amount of time put into homework – that there is no way to guarantee an outcome.
 In addition, the Certification Council of Pet Dog Trainers specifically prevents any of it’s members from offering guarantees for training outcomes.

 My dog is reactive and guards his food.
 Will this class help him?

-We do not specifically work on other behaviour problems such as resource guarding or separation anxiety, however, these are commonly seen in reactive dogs.
+We do not specifically work on other behaviour problems such as resource guarding or separation anxiety, however, owners commonly see an improvement in these behaviours as the reactive training progresses.
 You may wish to pursue our private training program to address these behaviour issues.

 My dog completed the class and was not reactive, but I’ve noticed he is getting reactive again.
 Why is this happening?